PrabeshRajJk/LG-T32-Qua-tab-PZ-bloatware-remove-/Readme.md

 turn off device

 press power & volume - together
+keep holding volume -
-release power button once on briefly and press power button again
+release power button once briefly and press power button again

-volume - keep pressing
+imp :volume - keep pressing

+ Note
+ To Force Restart (if stucked on android logo) press power & volume - together   until screen goes off (power off) Power button to start your device

+ if still stuck on android screen

+Step 1: Press and hold the Volume down button, Home button, and power button all at the same time.
+Step 2: When you see the Android icon, release the power button, but keep holding the other two buttons until the recovery screen appears.
+Step 3: Use the volume buttons to highlight the "Wipe Cache Partition" option and press the power button to initiate the process.

+ if it fails
+ FACTORY RESET
 _______________________________________

 #DEVELOPER MODE